helmaliasf/data-analysis-sql-projects/README.md

-# Hi there, I'm Mevi 👋
+# Hi there, I'm Helmalia Saiyidatul Fanesa 👋

 I am a recent **Mathematics graduate** with a strong passion for **data analytics** and deriving insights from data.
 I am eager to apply my analytical and problem-solving skills to real-world business challenges and grow as a **Data Analyst**.